Charles Yanofsky

-Education and early life
+Early life and education

 Charles Yanofsky was born on April 17, 1925, in New York.
 He was one of the earliest graduates of the Bronx High School of Science, then studied at the City College of New York and completed his degree in biochemistry in spite of having had his education interrupted by military service in World War II including participation in the Battle of the Bulge.
-In 1948, having returned and completed college, he took up graduate work towards his master's degree and PhD, both granted by Yale University.
-He pursued postdoctoral work at Yale for a time, completing work started during his PhD training.
+In 1948, having returned and completed college, he took up graduate work towards his master's degree and Ph.D., both granted by Yale University under the supervision of David M. Bonner.
+His doctoral dissertation, A study of tryptophan-niacin metabolism in Neurospora, examined amino acid biosynthesis in fungi.
+He pursued postdoctoral work at Yale for a time, completing work started during his Ph.D. training.

 Career and research

 Yanofsky joined the Case Western Reserve Medical School faculty in 1954.
 He moved to the faculty at Stanford University as an associate professor in 1958.
 In 1964, Yanofsky and colleagues established that gene sequences and protein sequences are colinear in bacteria.
 Yanofsky showed that changes in DNA sequence can produce changes in protein sequence at corresponding positions.
 His work is considered the best evidence in favor of the one gene-one enzyme hypothesis.

-His laboratory also revealed how controlled alterations in RNA shapes allow RNA to serve as a regulatory molecule in both bacterial and animal cells.
 His graduate student Iwona Stroynowski and Mitzi Kuroda discovered the process of attenuation of expression based on regulated binding ability of the five-prime untranslated region of the messenger RNA for the bacterial tryptophan operon.
 They had thus discovered the first regulatory riboswitch, although that terminology was not used until later.
 Yanofsky and his other collaborators then extended this work showing how mRNAs responded allosterically to a small molecule signal by changing shape and therefore changing ability to bind to the regulatory region of each operon.
 They showed that this mechanism applied to other amino acid biosynthesis and degradation operons of bacteria and to animal cell genes.

 In 1980, Yanofsky and other Stanford scientists founded DNAX, a Palo Alto–based research institute subsequently acquired by Schering-Plough.

 Yanofsky died in Palo Alto, California.
 At the time of death, he was the Morris Herzstein Professor of Biology and Molecular Biology (Emeritus) in the Department of Biology at Stanford University.

 Personal life

 Charles Yanofsky's first wife Carol died of breast cancer in 1990.
-He was survived by his second wife, Edna, and three sons.
+He was survived by his second wife, Edna, and three sons, including Martin F. Yanofsky, a plant biologist elected to the National Academy of Sciences and the American Academy of Arts and Sciences.